 Consistent media exposure

 For startups, it can be difficult to attract the right talent because your brand is still not well-known.
 The core solution to this problem is for the company to invest in marketing and PR functions.
 Product launches, funding programs, and hires should be widely publicized.
 Public relations has evolved over the years and it has several new trends that go with it today.
 In the same way, hiring the best talent has happened for many startups who spoke to the press about a vacancy.

-The idea is of course to go out there and tell the story of why you need that hire, and to communicate the inspiration behind your company and ensure it reaches the right candidates with the right mindset.
-Utilizing a tool like Pressfarm to push for media coverage during the hiring processes is a great way to run a hiring campaign, and to put the name of your company out there.
+The idea is of course to go out there and tell the story of why you need that hire, to communicate the inspiration behind your company, and ensure it reaches the right candidates with the right mindset.
+Utilizing a tool like Pressfarm to push for media coverage during the hiring process is a great way to run a hiring campaign, and to put the name of your company out there.

 By putting out quality content like professional press releases, compelling guest posts and eye-catching media kits, you can capture attention and put your brand in front of the right candidates.
 Pressfarm can help you create all this content, as well as distribute it widely.
 By submitting your startup to respected media outlets and startup directories, the team at Presfarm can ensure that your brand ranks high in relevant search results across different search engines.

 With Pressfarm, you can put your brand out there and generate the publicity you’ve been dreaming of.
 Ultimately, if your brand has positive publicity, then you’ll attract good talent to your employee pool.

 Social Media Is Great Tool